Find What’s Missing with One of These Effective Rituals for Locating Lost Items

 To illustrate how it works, I’ll describe my personal “little man” exercise.
 When I’m trying to find a temporarily missing object, such as my keys, I stop my frantic rushing around, close my eyes, and take some deep breaths.
 Then I visualize myself in an elevator, going up, up, up, and up.
 I watch an old-fashioned little arrow showing me that I’m going to the very top floor, and then I hear a “ding” indicating I’ve arrived.
 When the doors slide open, I see that I’m in a Plexiglass room at the top of an extremely tall skyscraper in New York City.
 I push open the swinging door and feel the air whip around me as I walk to the edge of the roof.
 There, hovering over the city between two skyscrapers, is a meditating little man who is dressed like a genie.
-I say to him, “Little man, where are my keys?”
+I say to him, “Little man, where are my keys (or whatever is lost)?”

 He doesn’t say anything, but I know that he’s heard and that he will bring what I need to know into my consciousness.
 Then I thank him (sometimes mentally burning him incense or offering him flowers, both of which hover in front of him in honor of his help) and turn back toward the elevator.
-I open my eyes and continue to go about my day without stressing out too much about the object, although I may still look for it, just with confident nonchalance rather than panic.
+I open my eyes and continue to go about my day without stressing out too much about the lost object, although I may still look for it, just with confident nonchalance rather than panic.
 Almost invariably I find it within minutes.

 To find your little man (or whatever he/she/it is for you), simply close your eyes and relax, setting the intention to see a visual representation of the part of your mind that knows, sees, and remembers everything.
 Notice the process of approaching this being, and then ask your question.
 Notice how your version of the little man responds (or doesn’t).
 Know in your heart that your little man has heard and is now diligently processing your request.
 Thank your little man, perhaps giving him an offering of gratitude, and then go on your way.